Bala500/Bala500/README.md

 * ⚡ Interested in Automation Testing and Java Development
 * 💡 Strong understanding of SDLC, STLC, and Defect Lifecycle
 * 🎯 Career Goal: Automation Test Engineer

 ---
+## 😁😁  Fun Fact

+"Quality is never an accident; it is always the result of intelligent effort."

+---